 Mitochondria generate energy for cells.
 They contain their own genome, which supports their function.
 Photoaging is associated with alterations to…

-We are now accepting applications for 2022 career development awards, fellowships, and grants.
+Applications for career development awards, fellowships, and grants will be accepted beginning July 15 through October 15.
 Interested individuals are encouraged to carefully read the general and award-specific eligibility requirements [PDF] before completing an application package.
 Applications received after the October 15 deadline cannot be considered for funding.
-Funding begins July 1, 2022.
+Funding begins July 1, 2025.